UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 The Azure Stack API enables you to interact programmatically with your UKCloud for Microsoft Azure environment.
 For example, you can use API calls to manage your UKCloud for Microsoft Azure tenancy.

-This guide shows you how to get started with the Azure Stack API.
+This article will show you how to get started with the Azure Stack API.

+When interacting with Azure Stack resources via the API, they require specifying an API version.
+A full list of supported API versions can be found [here](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-profiles-azure-resource-manager-versions).

-### Intended audience
+### Prerequisites

-To complete the steps in this guide you must have the appropriate permissions on the resource you are trying to access.
+To complete the steps in this article, you must have appropriate access to a subscription on Azure Stack and permissions on the resources you are trying to access.

 ## Authenticating to the API